MyceliaNetwork/quark.js/README.md

 **Warning!** This principal must be able to invoke calls against Quark in order to withdraw funds.
-Please use only use a canister, a dfx principal identity, or a Quark user principal unless you're absolutely sure about what you are doing.
+Please use only use a canister, a dfx principal identity, or a Quark user principal unless you are absolutely sure about what you are doing.

 `callback` - A javascript method implemented by the integrator to be invoked by quark.js upon checkout.
 Will be of shape: